rochi88/bdshare/README.md

 [![Documentation Status](https://readthedocs.org/projects/bdshare/badge/?version=latest)](https://bdshare.readthedocs.io/en/latest/?badge=latest)

 A utility for crawling historical and Real-time data from stock exchanges of Bangladesh.
-At preesent this utility can collect data from dhaka stock exchange only.
+At preesent this utility can collect data from dhaka and chittagong stock exchange.

 ### <a name="contents"></a>Contents
 - [Installation](#install)